YiZhiYuanYuan-qyy/csecon206/Problem Set 1/README.md

 Player 1 knows that they will play more rounds, it may think, "I only have 10 now, but if I give 10 to player 2, it will get 1000!
 I have already given my sincerity.
 Also, if player 2 wants more payoff, which means player 2 definitely wants to play more rounds!
 So, player 2 will give me a payoff to make sure I will Engage in the game in round 2.
 On the other hand, if player 2 Defect in the first round, I only lose 10, but if I bet successfully, I will get at least more than 10 (because if player 2 wants to make sure I will play more rounds, it will give me more than 10 to make me satisfied)."

-Player 2 gets some money from player 1, and the money is multiplied by 100.
+Player 2 gets some money from Player 1, and the money is multiplied by 100.
 It might think, "Player 1 trusts me or, in this round and the next few rounds, because it wants to cooperate with me to gain more based on the multiplier.
 If player 1 has this idea, I can share some benefits to keep going on playing this game, and in each round, I will gain.
-Then I will choose Cooperate!"
+Then I will choose to Cooperate!"

 These are probably the thoughts of both players at the beginning of the game, as I reduce the principal and increase the leverage.
-Therefore, in the first round, player 1 will most likely want to gamble, while player 2 will feel player 1's sincerity and choose to cooperate.
+Therefore, in the first round, player 1 will most likely want to gamble, while Player 2 will feel Player 1's sincerity and choose to cooperate.

 But the question arises, will the two players really cooperate until the last round?